 What staff does Camp Kfir employ?
 Do you do background checks?

 Our staff consists of seasoned educators, college and post college program directors and teenage counselors ranging from 15 to 18 years old.
-Along with our daily staff members, we employ sports program specialists that have vast experience in their respective areas of expertise.
+Along with our daily staff members, we employ specialists that have vast experience in their respective areas of expertise.

 What is the staff to camper ratio?

 At Camp Kfir we follow the ACA (American Camp Association) guidelines of employing at least a 7:1 ratio of campers to counselors.

 How are the age divisions split?
 What is their sports program?